Contact invariants of Q-Gorenstein toric contact manifolds, the Ehrhart polynomial and Chen-Ruan cohomology: Polytope geometry

 \begin{theorem} Given a rational polytope $\Delta\subseteq \RR^n$, is given by a quasi-polynomial function of period $m\in\NN$ for $t\in \NN$, called the Ehrhart quasi-polynomial.
 Moreover the Ehrhart quasi-polynomial has the following properties: \begin{enumerate} \item Each branch $t\mapsto L_\Delta(mt+j)$, $j=0,\ldots,m-1$, is a polynomial of degree $n$ and the leading term is $\vol(m\Delta)$. \item The constant term is $L_\Delta(0)=1$ (if $\Delta$ is convex). \item $L_\Delta(-t)=(-1)^n L_{\inte \Delta}(t)$ (Ehrhart reciprocity). \end{enumerate} \end{theorem}

-Proofs of these facts can be found in \cite{haase2012lecture}.
+Proofs of these facts can be found in \cite{continuousdiscrete}: Theorem 3.23 proves quasi-polynomiality, the leading term is provided by Corollary 3.20 (when $m=1$) and Exercise 3.34 (general $m$), the constant term by Corollary 3.15 ($m=1$) and Exercise 3.32 (general $m$), and Ehrhart reciprocity is Theorem 4.1.
+The reader can also see \cite{haase2012lecture}.

 When $\Delta$ is an integral polytope, i.e. $m=1$, the quasi-polynomial is indeed a polynomial.
-Note that the properties of the Ehrhart (quasi-) polynomial can be regarded as a generalization of Pick's theorem.
-Indeed, for an integral polygon $\Delta$ ($m=1$) in dimension $n=2$, the Ehrhart polynomial has degree 2 and since its leading term is the area of the polygon we have that
+Note that the properties of the Ehrhart (quasi-)polynomial can be regarded as a generalization of Pick's theorem.
+Indeed, for an integral (i.e., $m=1$) polygon $\Delta$ in dimension $n=2$, the Ehrhart polynomial has degree 2 and since its leading term is the area of the polygon we have that

 with $L_\Delta(1)$ and $L_\Delta(-1)$ being the number of integral points in $\Delta$ and $\inte \Delta$, respectively.

 We can also associate to the polytope its Ehrhart series, which is the generating series of the Ehrhart quasi-polynomial: